rainerdeal/rainerdeal.github.io/_portfolio/2_wvu_mobile.md

 * Xcode 🛠

 #### Background
 When I began my college career at [West Virginia University](https://www.wvu.edu), there wasn't an official school app, yet (to be fair, it was very early in the mobile app world in 2011).
-There was an unoffical app, however, called [iWVU](http://jaredcrawford.org/iwvu/). iWVU served my friends and I well during our freshman year and it was packed with features.
+There was an unofficial app, however, called [iWVU](http://jaredcrawford.org/iwvu/). iWVU served my friends and I well during our freshman year and it was packed with features.
 The developer ended up getting a job at Apple, which unfortunately means you cannot have an app on the App Store.
 And just like that, there was no WVU app available.
 I had become pretty dependant on the app's features and was also becoming interested in iOS development.
 When it came time for my senior design project, I already had my heart set on WVU Mobile.

 #### Details:
 WVU Mobile pulls together many different resources that WVU makes available including: News and events feeds, PRT status API, bus route details from Mountain Line Transit Authority, detailed map of campus, and more.